using Matrix

 creating an account permalink

 Go to matrix.kylrth.com/register to create your account.
 By using this registration page, you’re making an account on my homeserver, matrix.kylrth.com.
-Feel free to use your own name as the username, because it’s highly unlikely someone has already used it.
-(Currently we’re at <30 users.)
-Also, remember that you can always change your display name, which is separate from your username.
+It’s very unlikely the username you want is taken; currently we’re at <40 users.While you can’t change your username once created, you can always change your display name.
 To register, you’ll need to ask me for a token.
-When you click “register” something should appear with a link to log in with the Element client.If nothing happens when you click “register”, let me know because that’s an error I need to fix.
+When you click “register” something should appear with a link to log in with the Element client.If nothing happens when you click “register”, let me know.

 signing in permalink

-Once you’ve successfully registered, sign in from the Element app on your phone or computer.If you’re going to log in on the computer, it’ll be better to download the desktop version, so that you don’t lose your session in the future when you clear cookies in your browser.
+Once you’ve successfully registered, sign in from the Element app on your phone or computer.If you’re going to log in on the computer, you might want to download the desktop version, so that you don’t lose your session in the future when you clear cookies in your browser.
 To sign in, use your full username (e.g. @kyle:kylrth.com) so that you connect to our server, instead of matrix.org.

 Once you’ve signed in, you need to complete the following two steps:

-• set up a secure key: There is an option to skip this step, but you need this in order to use encryption safely.
-Record the secure key somewhere.ideally in your password manager, alongside your account password If you don’t see a prompt to set up cross-signing, you can set it up from the settings page.
+• set up a secure key: There is an option to skip this step, but you need this in order to not lose encrypted messages if you break your device.
+Record the secure key somewhere safe.ideally in your password manager or on a piece of paper If you don’t see a prompt to set up cross-signing, you can set it up from the settings page.

 • set up secure backups: This is done under the “Security & Privacy” tab of the settings page.
 This safely backs up your encrypted messages on the server.